-Your birth certificate is not only the first but also one of the most important documents you’ll have throughout your life.
+Your live birth certificate is not only the first, but also one of the most important documents you’ll have throughout your life.
 As you probably know, the critical record certifies your birth and the circumstances surrounding it.
 This includes the date and time of your birth and where you were born, as well as your birth parents’ names, their birthplaces, and their ages at the time of your birth.

 Most of the time, birth certificates are tucked away in a safe, a locked filing cabinet, or another secure location and seldom used.
 However, since it provides proof of your age and identity, there are various instances where you’ll need yours.